sharathsrini/Vehicle-Detection/Plan.md

 2. Size of the Window.
 3. X1, X2, Y1, Y2 must be considered based on the size of the window.
 4. Overlapping is a parameter that has to be tuned.

+###### skimage.hog()
+1. The scikit-image hog() function takes in a single color channel or grayscaled image as input, as well as various parameters.
+These parameters include orientations, pixels_per_cell and cells_per_block.

+2. The number of orientations is specified as an integer, and represents the number of orientation bins that the gradient information will be split up into in the histogram.
+Typical values are between 6 and 12 bins.

+3. The pixels_per_cell parameter specifies the cell size over which each gradient histogram is computed.
+This paramater is passed as a 2-tuple so you could have different cell sizes in x and y, but cells are commonly chosen to be square.

+4. The cells_per_block parameter is also passed as a 2-tuple, and specifies the local area over which the histogram counts in a given cell will be normalized.
+Block normalization is not necessarily required, but generally leads to a more robust feature set.

+5. There is another optional power law or "gamma" normalization scheme set by the flag transform_sqrt.
+This type of normalization may help reduce the effects of shadows or other illumination variation, but will cause an error if your image contains negative values (because it's taking the square root of image values).